 What are the Folktales Associated with an Anthurium Bloom?

-There is a certain legend in ancient Greece that tells of the beginning or reason for Flamingo flowers.
-According to the tale, Anthuriums were once the arrows of the ancient god of love, Cupid – he who could make anyone fall in love with the strike of his bow and arrow.
+There is a certain legend in ancient Greece that tells of the beginning or reason for anthurium flowers.
+According to Greek mythology, anthuriums were once the arrows of the ancient god of love, Cupid – he who could make people fall in love with the strike of his bow and arrow.

 Many Greeks believe that Cupid gave this flower the power to symbolize love since it is the world’s longest blooming plant!
 And you know what they say about a love-struck by Cupid – it is a love that lasts forever and can even transcend through lifetimes.